How Lawsuits Work

 After the complaint is filed, the defendant must usually be formally served with notice of the lawsuit.
 The defendant then has an opportunity to respond, often by filing an answer or a motion challenging part or all of the complaint.
 In some cases, early motions can narrow the issues or even end the case before it moves further.

-Related reading: What Is a Demand Letter? and What Questions Should You Ask Before Signing With a Lawyer?.
+Related reading: What Is a Demand Letter?, What Questions Should You Ask Before Signing With a Lawyer?, and What Happens After You Contact a Lawyer?.

 How Deadlines Can Affect a Case